Skip to main content

 Understanding this system is the first step toward understanding yourself.
 When we discuss accommodations for mental health, we are acknowledging a fundamental biological principle, that each person’s internal environment is unique.
 A wellness program, therefore, becomes truly effective when it adapts to the individual’s specific physiological needs.

 Hormones are the chemical messengers that orchestrate this internal dialogue.
 They regulate everything from your energy levels and mood to your ability to handle stress.
 When this intricate system is in balance, a state known as homeostasis, you feel resilient and capable.
-An imbalance, however, can manifest in ways that are often categorized as challenges.
+An imbalance, however, can manifest in ways that are often categorized as mental health challenges.

 For instance, the thyroid hormones, T3 and T4, act directly on brain receptors to modulate mood.
 An underactive thyroid, or hypothyroidism, can present as profound depression, while an overactive thyroid, hyperthyroidism, frequently appears as intense anxiety.
 These are not feelings to be overcome by sheer will; they are the direct result of a biochemical state.